99harsh/99harsh/README.md

 ## About Me
 🔭 I’m currently working on various web development projects.

-🌱 I’m constantly learning and improving my skills in the MERN stack (Express.js, React.js, Node.js, MySQL).
+🌱 I’m constantly learning and improving my skills in the MERN and MEAN stack (Express.js, React.js, Node.js, MySQL).

-💬 Ask me about JavaScript, React, Node, or anything related to web development.
+💬 Ask me about JavaScript, React, Angular Node, or anything related to web development.

 📫 How to reach me: agrawal.21.harsh@gmail.com